-Burbage’s achievements include developing instruments for the Hubble Space Telescope and the first woman appointed as director of the Royal Greenwich Observatory.
-She also supported opportunities for women in science, an area where she was often denied equality and shared the spotlight with her husband.
+Burbage’s achievements include developing instruments for the Hubble Space Telescope and being the first woman appointed as director of the Royal Greenwich Observatory.
+She also supported opportunities for women in science, an area where she was often denied equality, and shared the spotlight with her husband.

 Buck Owens – 1929